-Jason Kottke recently pointed to a Sports Illustrated article about LeBron James’ new 35,440-square foot house, a house that features a movie theater, a bowling alley, a barber shop, a two-story walk-in closet, and a six-car garage.
+Jason Kottke recently pointed to a Sports Illustrated article about LeBron James' new house, a house that features a movie theater, a bowling alley, a barber shop, a two-story walk-in closet, and a six-car garage.

 James, with a large salary and lucrative endorsement deals, can probably afford this, but one wonders if it's not a foolish choice.
 History is filled with examples of wealthy people who have squandered their fortunes through poor money management.
 (Here's a long list of bankrupt celebrities.)

 Some of the stupid things that rich people have done with their money include:

 - MC Hammer — who has a blog! — sold the rights to his songs to raise money after being bankrupted by his lavish lifestyle.
 Hammer earned more than $33 million in the early nineties, but spent the money on a $12 million mansion (with gold-plated gates), a fleet of seventeen vehicles, two helicopters, and extravagant parties.

 - Newspaper publisher William Randolph Hearst — the inspiration for Citizen Kane — built an enormous castle in California.
 The estate features 56 bedrooms, 41 fireplaces, 61 bathrooms, and 19 sitting rooms.
 The buildings total more than 90,000 square feet.

 - Dennis Kozlowski, former CEO of Tyco, received widespread attention for his decadent lifestyle, which he funded in part from the coffers of the company he ran.
 For his wife's 40th birthday, Kozlowski staged an extravagant $2 million party on the Italian island of Sardinia.
 The party featured a ice-sculpture of the Statue of David that pissed vodka.
 He charged the company half the bill for this orgy.